How it All Began...

 We were most excited to meet our son!

 What were you most nervous about?

-We were most nervous about navigating a relationship with the birthmother and the possibility of one or more matches falling through.
+We were most nervous about navigating a relationship with an expectant mother and the possibility of one or more connections falling through.

 How did your friends and family react to your decision to adopt?

 Nearly everyone was overwhelmingly excited and supportive.
 As soon as we started the process, it’s like a community of those that have gone through adoption came out of the woodwork.
 Some friends have also sought us out to ask us questions as they have begun considering adoption.

 What was it like meeting the birthmother for the first time?

 We met Trey’s birthmother for the first time in the hospital the day Trey was born.
 When Becca arrived in the hospital room of Trey’s birthmother, she was greeted with open arms and an excitement that she made it.
 Seth was unable to get on a flight with Becca, so Becca had a few solo hours with Trey’s birthmother.
 It turned out to be a blessing.
 The two were able to connect woman to woman, and together visit Trey in the high intensive care unit where Trey was taken due to his prematurity.

 Did you choose an open or closed adoption?
 How did you make that decision?

 While we preferred an open adoption so our child would have an understanding of where he came from, we were okay with whatever preference his birthmother had.
 Our adoption is open, and we correspond every few months or so.